Extracting Gravitational Waves Induced by Plasma Turbulence in the Early Universe through an Averaging Process: Overview of the Software

 Both codes utilize the relativistic MHD evolution equations proposed by Duez~\cite{duez1}.
 Both codes are also designed to utilize a variety of different differencing schemes including 2nd order Finite Differencing, 4th order Finite Differencing and Spectral Methods.
 The key difference between the codes is that while one is capable of solving Einstein's Equations directly (through a modified BSSN formulation) as well as the relativistic MHD equations, the other solves the relativistic MHD equations but simulates an expanding spacetime and estimates the gravitational wave background without solving directly Einstein's Equations.
 This allows us to perform a test to determine under what conditions it is important to spend computational resources to solve Einstein's equations directly and if the gravitational waves are being correctly extracted from the nonlinear code.
 The codes were thoroughly tested~\cite{Garrison:2012ex} and found to accurately model known GRMHD dynamics.
 These tests included MHD waves induced by gravitational waves test, the consistency of cosmological expansion test and shock tests.

 The initial data used was derived from work done by several projects involving primordial magnetic fields, phase transitions and early universe cosmology in general~\cite{Durrer:2013pga,islam,Kahniashvili:2008pf,Kahniashvili:2009mf,Kisslinger:2004uc}.
 This study models an extremely high energy epoch of the universe shortly after the Electroweak phase transition when the universe was about $10^{-6}$ s old.
 The authors chose this as the starting point for our study because it was the beginning of the Hadronic Epoch of the early universe.
+It should be noted however, that the purpose of this paper is to test numerical techniques and not to exactly model the early universe.